ARMmbed/mbed-os/TESTS/netsocket/README.md

 All send() calls should return the packet size.

 NOTE: This is stream so recv() might return less data than what was requested.
 In this case you need to keep calling recv() with remaining size until all data that you have sent is returned.

 Consecutive calls to recv() should return all the data that has been send.
 Total amount of returned must match 1220.

 ### TCPSOCKET_ECHOTEST_BURST_NONBLOCK

 **Description:**

 Send burst of packets to echo server and read incoming packets back.
 Use socket in non-blocking mode.

 **Preconditions:**

-1. Network interface and stack are initialised.
+1. Network interface and stack are initialized.
 2. Network connection is up.
 3. TCPSocket is open.

 **Test steps:**

-1. Register event handler with `TCPSocket::sigio()`
+1. Register event handler with `TCPSocket::sigio()`.
-2. Call `TCPSocket::connect("echo.mbedcloudtesting.com", 7);`
+2. Call `TCPSocket::connect("echo.mbedcloudtesting.com", 7);`.
-3. Call `TCPSocket::set_blocking(false)`
+3. Call `TCPSocket::set_blocking(false)`.
-4. Create another thread that constantly waits signal from sigio() handler, when received try `TCPSocket::recv()`
+4. Create another thread that constantly waits signal from sigio() handler, when received try `TCPSocket::recv()`.
 5. For randomly generated packets, sized 100, 200, 300, 120 and 500 do
-    1. Call `TCPSocket::send(packet, size);`
+    1. Call `TCPSocket::send(packet, size);`.
     2. If less than size is sent, repeat with remaining.
-    3. If NSAPI_ERROR_WOULD_BLOCK returned, wait for next sigio().
+    3. If `NSAPI_ERROR_WOULD_BLOCK` returned, wait for next sigio().

 6. Wait for incomming packets for five second.
 7. Verify incomming content was the same that was sent.
 Allow recv() to return smaller piezes.
 8. Repeat 100 times.
 9. Destroy the socket.

 **Expected result:**

-All send() calls should return NSAPI_ERROR_WOULD_BLOCK or size which is equal or less than requested.
+All send() calls should return `NSAPI_ERROR_WOULD_BLOCK` or size which is equal or less than requested.

 All recv() calls should return value that is less or equal to what have been sent.
 With consecutive calls, size should match.

-When recv() returns NSAPI_ERROR_WOULD_BLOCK wait for next sigio() event.
+When recv() returns `NSAPI_ERROR_WOULD_BLOCK` wait for next sigio() event.
 No other error codes allowed.

 ### TCPSOCKET_RECV_100K